-Coaching is needed today more than ever as a critical tool for organizational change.
-Change is essential for an organization to grow and adapt to today's rapidly shifting marketplace, but people and organizations are naturally resistant to change.
-Coaching can facilitate productive change in persons, teams, and systems by enabling leaders, managers, and employees to uncover potential that might otherwise go untapped.
+Leadership coaching is needed today more than ever as a critical tool for organizational change.
+Change is essential for an organization to grow and adapt to today's rapidly shifting marketplace, yet people and organizations are naturally resistant to change.
+Leadership coaching can facilitate productive change in persons, teams, and systems by enabling leaders, managers, and employees to uncover potential that might otherwise go untapped.

 The Certificate in Leadership Coaching is designed to help students:

 - Learn how personal transformation occurs, through your own experience of transformation

 - Increase your ability to reflect, notice, and self-correct

 - Gain fluency in the domains of language, body, and emotion

 - Define and practice elements of the coaching relationship

 - Apply the concepts of adult development theory to your coaching and use of self as coach